jrief/django-formset/docs/source/collection-fields.rst

 .. _JSONField: https://docs.djangoproject.com/en/stable/ref/models/fields/#jsonfield

 The advantage of keeping form data as JSON is, that developers don't have to unroll collections, when converting the data from their models into forms and vice versa.
-The disadvantage of this approach is, that data is kept unstructured and finding information might be difficult.
+The downside of this approach is that the data remains unstructured, making it difficult to find information.

 For this purpose, **django-formset** provides the special form field :class:`formset.formfields.collection.CollectionField`.
 It takes all the `core arguments`_ of the